ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Adds a wizard to add manual taxes on invoices without.
 Needing such taxes to be added in each of the invoice lines.
 #.
 Adds to group by journal on invoices.
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
+Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
+#.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements:

   * Preview and allow to change the rate thats is going to be used.